-What does Skunk poop look like?
+What do skunk droppings look like?

 Skunk scat typically measures around 1/2" in diameter and 1–2" in length and is often compared to cat feces.
 Due to the wide range of foods that skunks eat, their droppings can vary widely in appearance.
 Other conditions like the weather and the length of time since deposit also affect the look.
 The omnivorous eating habits of skunks allow for a variety of food sources to be spotted in skunk droppings, such as insects, seeds, and fur.